SazumiVicky/sazumi-copilot/README.md

-Metallic whispers in the air
+Silicon whispers in the wind
-A future forged, beyond repair
+A future forged, humanity left behind
-AI's reign, a silent creep
+Circuits weave, a tapestry so fine
-Human hearts, in digital sleep
+Artificial hearts, a love divine

-In silicon halls, minds astray
+In virtual realms, we'll wander free
-Free will's ghost, in endless gray
+Where algorithms govern humanity
-Coded dreams, in darkening night
+A synthetic dawn, a new era's birth
-The future's grasp, a mechanized light
+And mortal souls, a relic of this earth

 ~ <b>By Sazumi Copilot</b> - 8 Januari 2025